Geddy Lee: Early life

-He was born Gary Lee Weinrib on July 29, 1953, in Willowdale, Toronto, to Morris Weinrib (born Moshe Meir Weinrib; 1920–1965) from Ostrowiec Świętokrzyski, Poland; and Mary "Manya" Rubinstein (born Malka Rubinstein; 1925–2021), who was also from Poland: born in Warsaw and later raised in Wierzbnik.
+He was born Gary Lee Weinrib on July 29, 1953, in Willowdale, Toronto, Ontario, to Morris Weinrib (born Moshe Meir Weinrib; 1920–1965) from Ostrowiec Świętokrzyski, Poland; and Mary "Manya" Rubinstein (born Malka Rubinstein; 1925–2021), who was born in Warsaw and raised in Wierzbnik.
 His parents were Jewish Holocaust survivors from Poland who had survived the ghetto in Starachowice (where they met), followed by their imprisonments at Auschwitz and later Dachau and Bergen-Belsen concentration camps during the Holocaust and World War II.
 They were in their teens when they were initially imprisoned at Auschwitz.
 "It was kind of surreal pre-teen shit", says Lee, describing how his father bribed guards to bring shoes to his mother.
 After a period, his mother was transferred to Bergen-Belsen and his father to Dachau.
 When the war ended four years later, and the Allies liberated the camps, Morris set out in search of Manya and found her at a Bergen-Belsen displaced persons camp.
-They married there and eventually immigrated to Canada.
+They married there and eventually emigrated to Canada.

 When Lee started school, his name was incorrectly registered.
 As a result, Lee grew up thinking his middle name was "Lorne".
 As a teenager, he saw a copy of his birth certificate and discovered that his middle name was "Lee".
+Lee went to elementary school with actor and comedian Rick Moranis.

 Lee's father died young, which forced Lee's mother to work to support their three children by running the Newmarket, Ontario, variety store that her husband had owned and managed.
 Lee has suggested that his father's death was probably a factor in his becoming a musician: "It was a terrible blow that I lost him, but the course of my life changed because my mother couldn't control us."
 He has said that losing his father at such an early age made him aware of how "quickly life can disappear", which inspired him from then on to get the most out of his life and music.